trin5tensa/moviedb/web/README.md

 =
 Introduction
 -
-This project will replace the tmdbsimple package and extend the capabilities of the TMDB interface
+This project will replace the tmdbsimple package with the requests package and extend the capabilities of the TMDB interface.

 Sub projects
 -